 2. Give Your Hobbies Some Extra Attention

 Hobbies are fun, sure, but they can be beneficial for you in so many other ways, as well.
-Depending on your hobby of choice, they can boost your mood, help in your career, increase your creativity, and reduce your stress.
+Depending on your hobby of choice, they can boost your mood, help in your career, keep you from going stir crazy, increase your creativity, and reduce your stress.

 Got a personal blog?
 Write up a new post, perhaps one longer than usual since you’ve got all this extra time on your hands.